 - Yield: this recipe will make 20-24 cake pops, depending on size.

-- These can also be served as simple Oreo cake balls or Oreo truffles.
+- These can also be served as simple Oreo cake balls.
 Just use a spoon to dip your cake balls and allow them to harden on a baking sheet topped with wax or parchment paper.

 - When forming the balls with your hands, make sure they are no larger than about 1.5" in diameter.
 If they're larger, the filling tends to overtake the coating and they're more difficult to balance on the lollipop sticks.

 - Don't have a food processor?
 Just crush your cookies in a large Ziplock bag with a rolling pin.
-Then, mix cookie crumbs with cream cheese in a stand mixer or hand mixer.
+Then, mix cookie crumbs with cream cheese in a mixer.

 Show me those cake pops!
 Tag me on social media (@lambertslately) with your cake pop creations. 📸 You can also let me know how they were by commenting/rating the recipe below. ⭐️